Explore-AI/classification-predict-streamlit-template/README.md

 To fork the repo, simply ensure that you are logged into your GitHub account, and then click on the 'fork' button at the top of this page as indicated within the figure above.

-#### 2.2) Running the Streamlit webapp on your local machine
+#### 2.2) Running the Streamlit web app on your local machine

-As a first step to becoming familiar with our Streamlit's functioning, we recommend setting up a running instance on your own local machine.
+As a first step to becoming familiar with our web app's functioning, we recommend setting up a running instance on your own local machine.

 To do this, follow the steps below by running the given commands within a Git bash (Windows), or terminal (Mac/Linux):